James Powell and Sons: Postwar

 The Festival of Britain of 1951 helped the British economy to recover.
 Whitefriars was selected as an outstanding example of modern British industry.
 The following years saw austere and functional Scandinavian design sweeping Europe, and dominating stock purchases by major outlets such as Selfridges and Fortnum & Mason.
-The arrival of glass bricks which were cheap, thick slabs of coloured glass set in concrete bricks, dispensed with the need for expensive stained glass in new churches.
+The arrival of glass bricks – cheap, thick slabs of coloured glass set in concrete bricks – dispensed with the need for expensive stained glass in new churches.

-In 1952 the company was acquired by GH Zeal Limited who in 1962 changed the company's name back to Whitefriars Glass Ltd, specializing in freeform domestic glassware.
+In 1952 the company was acquired by GH Zeal Limited who in 1962 changed the company's name back to Whitefriars Glass Ltd, specializing in free-form domestic glassware.
 In 1981 Caithness Glass purchased a 25 year license to use the Whitefriars name for its paperweights.

-Former art student of the Royal College of Art, where he obtained a first class degree, Geoffrey Baxter was employed as a designer in 1954 by Chief Designer, William Wilson.
+A former art student of the Royal College of Art, where he obtained a first class degree, Geoffrey Baxter was employed as a designer in 1954 by the Chief Designer, William Wilson.
 Baxter introduced a range of textured vases in 1967.

-Among the large range of new designs were included the iconic 'drunken bricklayer' vases, 'TV' vases, ' bark' vases, 'coffin' vases, and 'banjo' vases.
-Nicknames for other designs in the textured range include nailhead, mobile phone, bamboo, basket weave, shoulder, cello, cucumber, nuts & bolts, totem pole, sunburst, pyramid, volcano, hooped, onion, double diamond, zig zag, pinecone, bottle, traffic light, stitched cube, Greek key, mallet, chessboard, Aztec, nipple, tulip, haemorrhoid, pot belly, tapered, and chalice vases.

-Baxter used found objects including bark and nails to produce moulds for soda-lime glass.
-The bark effect vases and others in the textured range introduced colours including willow, cinnamon and indigo, and then additional colours such as tangerine, meadow green, aubergine, pewter, ruby, lilac, sage green, aqua, gold, flint (clear) and kingfisher blue.

-The coloured glass was encased in clear glass.
+He used found objects including bark and nails to produce moulds for soda-lime glass in many colours; the coloured glass was encased in clear glass.
 Baxter stayed with Whitefriars Glass until production ceased in 1980.

-The high labour costs of handmade glass and late 1970s economic problems in the UK had made Whitefriars uncompetitive.
+The high labour costs of handmade glass and late 1970s economic difficulties in the UK made Whitefriars uncompetitive.
 The factory site was bulldozed.
-Baxter died on 22 August 1995.

-Dalle de Verre and Pierre Fourmaintraux
+Dalle de verre and Pierre Fourmaintraux

-Whitefriars was a leading producer of Dalle de verre glass in Britain.
+Whitefriars was a leading producer of dalle de verre glass in Britain.
 Pierre Fourmaintraux brought the technique to the country from France and while at Whitefriars designed, produced and taught the technique.
 He is credited with teaching leading dalle de verre artist Dom Charles Norris.

 Fourmaintraux became James Powell & Sons (later Whitefriars Glass) chief designer of slab glass and abstract windows from 1956.
 His first dalle de verre piece for the UK was said to be two small windows for St Peter's Reigate.
 Whitefriars identified their glass with a small image of a hooded friar, usually in a bottom corner of the window.
 Fourmaintraux identified his own glass by adding his initials PF near the friar.